ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~

 Its only argument is an instance of `NodesType` (possibly taken from a
-`filter-query` as in the example above).
+`filter-query`, as in the example above).
 The result is an
 instance of `ValueType`.

 * If the argument contains a single node, the result is